 Developing Discipleship Programme

-You may recall that in Brigg PCC agreed to run the Diocesan Developing Discipleship Programme last year.
-In May 2016, our Archdeacon, Venerable Mark Steadman, and Revd.
+At Saint John’s we engaged in the Diocesan Developing Discipleship Programme during May 2016.
+Our Archdeacon, Venerable Mark Steadman, and Revd.
 Fran Jeffries from the Diocesan Discipleship Team joined us on Pentecost Sunday to pray for us, and to launch the programme.
 Congregation members were then invited to come together with the PCC and some of the Diocese’s Discipleship Officers at a number of meetings to pray, reflect and discern what God might be calling us to do, and to where He may be leading us over the next five years.

 Through these conversations, the following has emerged: